GurnaazKaurGill/Student-Performance-Predictor/README.md

 This project implements a modular machine learning pipeline that includes:

-* Data ingestion from raw sources
+- Data ingestion from raw sources
-* Data validation and schema enforcement
+- Data validation and schema enforcement
-* Feature engineering
+- Feature engineering
-* Feature preprocessing using scalable pipelines
+- Feature preprocessing using scalable pipelines
-* Train-test data splitting
+- Train-test data splitting
-* Model training and evaluation
+- Model training and evaluation
+- Hyperparameter tuning and model optimization

-The focus is on building a clean, maintainable system rather than a notebook-based prototype.
+The project focuses on building a clean, maintainable, and production-oriented ML workflow instead of a notebook-only implementation.

 ---